Here are some of the notable case results our firm has achieved in the 2019 calendar year:

-Here are some of the firm's most notable case results from the past 5 years:
+Still not convinced?
+Check out some of the firm's notable case results from the previous 3 years:

 $1,200,000.
 Moving company employee fell down a flight of uneven stairs, while helping a couple move out of their apartment.
 He suffered an aggravation of a prior back injury, requiring surgery.
 The defendants argued that the plaintiff had a pre-existing back injury and had successfully navigated the stairway several times before he fell.
 August 2018.